-Restrictions under the Company's Bylaws-
+Restrictions under the company's Bylaws

-In accordance with the aforementioned legal provision, article 6a bis of Enagás, S.A.'s Bylaws stipulates the following:
+In accordance with the aforementioned legal provision, article 6a bis of Enagás, S.A.'s Articles of Association ("Limitations on holdings in share capital") establishes that:

-No individual or body corporate may hold a direct or indirect stake of more than 5% in the equity capital of the Company, nor exercise voting rights in such Company of over 3%.
-Under no circumstances may such shareholdings be syndicated.
+No individual or body corporate may hold a direct or indirect stake of more than 5% in the equity capital of the Company, nor exercise voting rights in such company of over 3%.
+Such shares may in no event be syndicated.
 Those parties that operate within the gas sector, including those natural persons or bodies corporate that directly or indirectly possess equity holdings in the former of more than 5%, may not exercise voting rights in the System Technical Manager of over 1%.
-These restrictions will not apply to direct or indirect equity interests held by public-sector enterprises.
-Under no circumstances may share holdings be syndicated.
+These restrictions will not apply to direct or indirect interests held by public sector enterprises.
+Under no circumstances may share capital be syndicated.

-The sum of direct and indirect shares held by individuals or legal entities operating in the natural gas industry may not exceed 40%.
+In addition, the sum of direct and indirect shareholdings held by individuals and legal entities operating in the natural gas industry may not exceed 40%.